 Depending on your program of study, you may be able to apply for on-campus housing at BU.
 The information below provides information about both on-campus and off-campus housing opportunities for MET International study abroad students.

-Undergraduate students are also welcome to live off-campus, and should explore the “Resources for Off-Campus Housing”section below to learn more about those opportunities.
+Undergraduate students are also welcome to live off-campus, and should explore the “How Do I Find Off-Campus Housing?”section below to learn more about those opportunities.

 Resources for Off-Campus Housing